Omjee73/HR-Analytics-Dashboard-Power-BI/README.md

 2. Research and Development department has the highest number of employees.

-3. Sales department shows a higher attrition rate compared to others.
+3. Research and Development department shows a higher attrition rate compared to others.

 4. Employees aged 25–35 years exhibit the highest attrition.

 5. Gender distribution shows a male-dominated workforce.

-6. The average employee tenure at the company is approximately 4.33 years.
+6. The average employee tenure at the company is approximately 7.01 years.

 ## Recommendations: